Azure/azure-powershell/src/ResourceManager/NotificationHubs/Commands.NotificationHubs/help/New-AzNotificationHub.md

 Specifies the resource group to which the notification hub will be assigned.
 Resource groups organize items such as namespaces, notification hubs, and authorization rules in ways that help simply inventory management and Azure administration.
 You must use an existing resource group.
-The **New-AzureRmNotificationHub** cmdlet cannot create a new resource group.
+The **New-AzNotificationHub** cmdlet cannot create a new resource group.

 ```yaml
 Type: System.String